oroinc/documentation/include/include-links-user.rst

    <a href="https://oroinc.com/b2b-ecommerce/media-library/create-tax-rules" target="_blank">Creating tax rules</a>

-.. |how to create a shipping integration in OroCommerce| raw:: html
+.. |how to set up a shipping integration in OroCommerce| raw:: html

-   <a href="https://www.oroinc.com/orocommerce/media-library/create-shipping-integrations" target="_blank">how to create a shipping integration in OroCommerce</a>
+   <a href="https://www.oroinc.com/orocommerce/media-library/create-shipping-integrations" target="_blank">how to set up a shipping integration in OroCommerce</a>

 .. |how to set up payment method integrations| raw:: html